Moments of the neutron $g_2$ structure function at intermediate $Q^2$: Introduction

 \section{Introduction}

-From inclusive scattering, the internal structure of a nucleon can be expressed in terms of four structure functions: two unpolarized structure functions ($F_1$ and $F_2$) and two polarized structure functions ($g_1$ and $g_2$).
-Within the Quark-Parton Model, $F_1$, $F_2$ and $g_1$ depend on unpolarized and polarized quark distributions.
+The internal structure of a nucleon probed in inclusive scattering can be expressed in terms of four structure functions: two unpolarized structure functions ($F_1$ and $F_2$) and two polarized structure functions ($g_1$ and $g_2$).
+Within the Quark-Parton Model $F_1$, $F_2$ and $g_1$ depend on unpolarized and polarized quark distributions.
 In contrast, $g_2$ has no direct link to quark distributions but is related to the interaction between quarks and gluons inside the nucleon.
 This makes the $g_2$ structure function ideal for the study of quark-gluon correlations.

 The measurements of nucleon polarized structure functions in Deep Inelastic Scattering (DIS) have been instrumental in advancing our understanding of Quantum Chromo-Dynamics (QCD) (for a recent review of nucleon spin structure measurements, see~\cite{Kuhn:2008sy,Chen:2010qc}).
 In DIS, the incident electron interacts with the nucleon constituents by exchanging a virtual photon of four-momentum squared $q^2= - Q^2$ and energy $\nu$.
 At very large values of $Q^2$, the lepton-nucleon interaction can be described by the incoherent sum of quasi-elastic scattering from asymptotically free quarks, with a momentum fraction $x=Q^2/(2M\nu)$ of the parent nucleon's momentum ($M$ is the mass of the nucleon).
-Most of these experiments were performed using nucleon targets polarized longitudinally with respect to the lepton spin.
+Most of the former polarized structure function measurements were performed using nucleon targets polarized longitudinally with respect to the lepton spin.
 In this case the helicity dependent cross section difference is dominated by the $g_1$ spin structure function, and as a result, this structure function is known with high precision in most kinematic regions.
-In the naive Quark-Parton Model, $g_1$ is directly related to the polarized quark distribution functions inside the nucleon.
-The contributions from electron scattering off these asymptotically free quarks to the structure functions are independent of $Q^2$, up to corrections due to gluon radiation and vacuum polarization.
-At high $Q^2$ these corrections can be accurately calculated using perturbative QCD.
-As $Q^2$ decreases, quark-gluon and quark-quark correlations make increasingly important contributions to the structure functions.
-In the $g_1$ structure function these correlation terms are suppressed by factors of $(1/Q)^n$ with respect to the asymptotically free contributions.
-In the case of the second spin structure function, $g_2$, the non-perturbative multi-parton correlation effects contribute at the same order in $Q^2$ as asymptotically free effects.